 +-Graduate and Law Students

-Who is eligible to live in the University Houses?
+Who is eligible to live in the University Apartments?

-How do I apply to live in the University Houses?
+How do I apply to live in the University Apartments?

-How does the waitlist work for the University Houses?
+How does the waitlist work for the University Apartments?

-The waitlist for the University Houses is not a traditional numbered waiting list.
-Students will be contacted when a University House.
-The first applicant that expresses interest and can confirm that they wish to reside in the house or apartment will receive that property.
+The waitlist for the University Apartments is not a traditional numbered waiting list.
+Students will be contacted when a University Apartment becomes available.
+The first applicant that expresses interest and can confirm that they wish to reside in the apartment will receive that property.

-What kinds of houses are available for rent?
+What kinds of apartments are available for rent?

 Is a credit check required to live in the University Houses?

 Yes.
-Once a house or apartment has been offered to you, you must submit additional information, including a credit check release that is provided to you by the Assistant Director.
+Once an apartment has been offered to you, you must submit additional information, including a credit check release that is provided to you by the Assistant Director.
 This will keep your License Agreement in a pending status until your credit check report is received and a reviewed for a final decision.

-How do the utility payments work for the University Houses?
+How do the utility payments work for the University Apartments?

-Can financial aid cover the cost of my University House?
+Can financial aid cover the cost of my University Apartment?

 For more information regarding financial aid and how it may be used, please contact the Financial Aid Office.